aws-samples/shopfloor-connectivity/docs/targets/nats.md

 - plant1-**%line%**   : Values from all sources will be grouped by the value of the %line% metadata and published to a subject for that value

-In case a placeholder is not resolved, when a value for a used placeholder is part of the data, then an alternative subject name can be configured by setting the name of that subject to the **"AlternateSubjectName"** setting.
+In case a placeholder is not resolved, when a value for a used placeholder is part of the data, then an alternative topic name can be configured by setting the name of that topic to the [AlternateSubjectName](#alternatesubjectname) setting.

-Note that the use of placeholders to send data to specific subjects will result in additional publish calls to the server.
+Note that the use of placeholders to send data to specific topics will result in additional publish calls to the server.

 ### NatsTargetConfiguration Schema